EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 +upload_dir = '/home/imgbi/img.bi-files'
 ```

-Verify that you're not having any Python import related error, due to missing modules or else, by running the Python code.py file directly.
+Verify that you’re not having any Python import related error, due to missing modules or else, by running the Python code.py file directly.

 ```nohighlight
 ./code.py
 ```

-If that's working okay, just create a symlink in the build directory in order to have the API created files available to the frontend
+If that’s working okay, just create a symlink in the build directory in order to have the API created files available to the frontend

 ```nohighlight
 ln -s /home/imgbi/img.bi-files /home/imgbi/img.bi/build/download
 ```

-And then it's time to spawn the actual Python daemon:
+And then it’s time to spawn the actual Python daemon:

 ```nohighlight
 spawn-fcgi -f /home/imgbi/img.bi-api/code.py -a 127.0.0.1 -p 1234
 ```

-The expired.py file is used by a cronjob which periodically checks if there's any image/content that should be removed because its time has expired.
-First of all let's call the script directly and if there's no error, let's create the crontab:
+The expired.py file is used by a cronjob which periodically checks if there’s any image/content that should be removed because its time has expired.
+First of all let’s call the script directly and if there’s no error, let’s create the crontab:

 ```nohighlight
 python /home/imgbi/img.bi-api/expired.py